-Massive Scalability The ease and speed with which data is ingested is well showcased by this Cisco UCS and MapR-XD benchmark.
+Massive Scalability The ease and speed with which data is ingested is well showcased by this Cisco UCS and MapR XD benchmark.
 In addition, system performance scales linearly as data grows.
 The combination of both platforms supports scale up and scale out environments.
-The MapR-XD distributed data platform allows you to start small and scale dynamically.
+The MapR XD distributed file and object store allows you to start small and scale dynamically.
 This is complimented by Cisco UCS S3260, which supports up to 28 drives per node.

 Global Namespace Users get a unified view and access method to files for easy data retrieval without worrying about the physical file location.
 This allows for easy file sharing across remote office locations.

 Automated Data Placement A single mount point supports easy data ingestion and retrieval.
 This provides a great use case for data analytics and customer assessment based on data temperature for long term and short term trend analysis.
 For example, you can see customer buying patterns over days, months, and seasons - an ideal feature for log data ingestion and retrieval for post analysis.

 Support for Multi-Tenancy and Security This solution makes it easy to create isolation at the volume level thus bringing in privileged access to data volumes.
 Multi-tenancy is extremely valuable in financial use cases where different privilege levels have access to different data sets for analysis.

 Now that we have gone through the high-level features, let's talk about the use cases this benchmark serves.
 After all, the benchmark is but a guideline.